teaxyz/white-paper/white-paper.md

 ## Package Review by Third Parties

-The review of packages by third parties is an essential component of reputation building, however, third party review has its own set of unique threats including the aforementioned Sybil attacks.
+The review of packages by third parties is an essential component of reputation building, however, third-party review has its own set of unique threats including the aforementioned Sybil attacks.

 Blockchain technology, and more explicitly staking, offers a unique opportunity for tea to tackle this challenge.
 Although wallet addresses may be available in infinite quantities, this is not the case with tea tokens, whose initial supply is expected to be 10 billion.
 Additionally, each action performed by developers, such as submitting packages, verifying packages, or steeping them, will contribute to their reputation, thus creating a unique profile each developer can use to both contribute to the tea community and participate in tea’s governance.